Daytime Speakers

 Spanish Conversation for Cognitive Well-Being: Advanced Class

-Advance Class - 6 weel class.
-Wednesdays January 8 - February 12
+Advance Class - 6 week class.
+Wednesdays March 5 - April 9

 This course is designed to provide a stimulating and engaging environment for individuals interested in learning Spanish while promoting cognitive health.
 Through interactive conversation activities, this course aims to enhance mental agility, memory and linguistic skills, all while fostering social connections and cultural understanding.
 In this 6-week course, participants will explore daily conversational topics.
 Your instructor, Señora Bartlett, will guide you through various activities and exercises designed to challenge your brain, improve language proficiency and keep your cognitive abilities sharp.